-Many businesses are familiar with the concept of market sizing but not all are capable to incorporate it.
+Many businesses are familiar with the concept of market sizing but not all are capable of incorporating it.
 When we talk about volume and value, market sizing is considered a quick understanding of the potential market opportunities which is equivalent to business strategy and decision-making.
 Market size also helps in determining the different levels of investments and profitable growth targets in the business.

 In this article, we’ll discuss what you mean by the terms market and market sizing.
 We’ll also talk about the importance, approaches and techniques of market sizing.